DB+

 Islamic Heritage

-The glorious Islamic legacy stems from the fountainhead of the revealed word of God Almighty, the Holy Qur’an, revealed to the Prophet Muhammadsa some 15 hundred years ago.
-To learn more about the extraordinary personality of the Holy Prophet Muhammadsa and to study Holy Qur’an, please visit www.alislam.org.
+The glorious Islamic legacy originates from the divine revelation of the Holy Qur’an, the Word of God Almighty revealed to Prophet Muhammad (peace be upon him) over fifteen hundred years ago.
+To learn more about the extraordinary personality of Prophet Muhammad (peace be upon him) and to study the Holy Qur’an, please visit www.alislam.org

 Explore the Muslim Contribution to Medicine